buildkite/status-queue/README.md

 # status-queue

+*Note: This tool is not actively supported, though we will consider contributions via Pull Requests.*

 status-queue is a combination web service and worker tool for store-and-forward of Buildkite Build Finished events, and later transformation of them into a GitHub Commit Status on a GitHub Enterprise instance.